haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 # Conclusion and future work
 `GenericPackageDescription` is the final representation of a parsed cabal file.
-To preserve `Eq` extensionality [^3], we wrap it with a data type which isn't an instance of `Eq`.
+To preserve `Eq` extensionality [^3], we wrapped it with a data type which isn't an instance of `Eq`.
 Otherwise, a `GenericPackageDescription` would be considered different when the comments are different!

-We duplicate the top-level parsing functions so we have one entry-point that parses annotation (`parseAnnotatedGenericPackagedescription`), and another one that doesn't (`parseGenericPackageDescription`) to provide backward compatibilty.
+We duplicated the top-level parsing functions so we have one entry-point that parses annotation (`parseAnnotatedGenericPackagedescription`), and another one that doesn't (`parseGenericPackageDescription`) to provide backward compatibilty.